Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ## Get Started

-NB: Check the sample and navigate through pages.
+You may check the MVC and Razor Pages sample and navigate through the pages.

 The library does not use `EndPoint` routing, so you can invoke the `UseContentSecurityPolicy` middleware before or after `UseRouting`.